 CAMPING: Bhutan is not a regular tourist destination.
 Consequently, the infrastructure for visitors is minimal, especially at the eastern and western ends of the country.
 Needless to say, the very best forests and birding sites can be a long way from the nearest guest house.
 Long ago when VENT first visited Bhutan (1994), it was clear then that the only realistic way to operate in this country was to camp.
 However, as Bhutan has modernized and our itinerary has changed, the need for camping is now far less than just a few years ago.
-Our land agents will set up a very comfortable camp for us along the Targola Road (below 8,000 feet) for two nights.
-This should be a delightful site located near beautiful forest and mountain scenery.
+Our land agents will set up a very comfortable camp for us at Gakiling (below 8,000 feet) for two nights.
+This should be a delightful site located near a beautiful river in a lovely valley.
 There will be walk-in, comfortable-for-two tents with cots, sheets, pillows, and blankets.
+Hot water and towels will be provided, including the option for a "bucket-and-ladle shower" in a private tented cubicle.
 Many clients have commented on how much they really enjoyed the camping.